Charlotte Bach: Human ethology

 In 1971 Bach unveiled her transformative, as she would insist, theory of evolution.
 Among other things, she argued, it correctly displaced Darwinism in favour of Lamarckism.
 Drawing heavily on the work of animal ethologists such as Tinbergen and Konrad Lorenz, she argued that humans experience in varying degrees a pull towards becoming the opposite sex.
 This urge could either be denied or asseverated: gays and femme lesbians, for example, are women in men's bodies or vice versa, but transvestites and butch lesbians are not.
 This gave rise to eight possible permutations.

 This deep-seated and ineradicable phenomenon, she argued, was the true engine of evolutionary change.
 It was also the key to the proper understanding of culture—including science, politics and religion.
 Upon such reasoning, backed up by a polymathic accumulation of supporting evidence and a forceful lecturing style, she elaborated what she called the science of Human Ethology.

 Eminent scientists who sought to engage with the apparent challenges of Bach's theory included the biologist Brian Goodwin and W. Grey Walter, a pioneer of cybernetics and former head of the Burden Neurological Institute in Bristol.

 Bach attracted the interest in particular of the English writer Colin Wilson, as well as of a number of eminent British scientists and academics.
 Wilson began to write about her theory.
 Bach became a cult figure.
-A small group of followers who would gather at her home at Holly Lodge in Highgate, while weekly lectures would take place elsewhere.
+A small group of followers would gather at her home at Holly Lodge in Highgate, while weekly lectures would take place elsewhere.
 An Institute of Human Ethology was set up to promote her ideas and stimulate further research.
 Her literary executors included the then professor of educational technology at Britain's Open University.
-She was invited to speak at Sussex University and at Darwin College, Cambridge, named in honour of the man most of whose ideas she wished to consign to the dustbin.
+She was invited to speak at Sussex University and, ironically, at Darwin College, Cambridge.

 In due course, leading members of London's then burgeoning Gay Liberation movement took up human ethology and started publishing pamphlets of their own, much attracted by the tantalising notion of homosexuals as the vanguard of evolutionary change.

 Bach continued to elaborate upon her original thesis up to the time of her death in 1981.